 Newquay is the surfing capital of England and a great place to visit whilst in Cornwall.

 Plus, it has some incredible beaches and lovely coastal walkways that trail across this area of the English coastline.

-For one of the best beach spots, head to Fistral Beach which is a surfers favourite.
-That being said, if you don’t fancy catching the waves, head over to Towan Beach might be a better option.
+For one of the best beach spots, head to Fistral Beach which is a surfer’s favourite.
+That being said, if you don’t fancy catching the waves, heading over to Towan Beach might be a better option.